 Here I should confess that I just plain like bees.
 From the little iridescent mason bees that crawl into blueberry blossoms on chilly spring mornings to the big bumblebees that buzz summer tomatoes, bees occupy a fascinating niche in the garden.
 We don’t keep honeybee hives ourselves, but by the time our apple trees are in full bloom, we are included in honeybee foraging paths, too.
 Honeybees that access a wide variety of nectar and pollen sources enjoy better nutrition, and honeybees that feed in organic gardens are less likely to be affected by pesticide residues linked to Colony Collapse Disorder.

 I would probably get more done in the garden if I did not stop so often to look at bees and watch them work.
 The best all-round garden bee plant will vary from one climate to another, but where I live it is catnip.
-The photo at right shows catnip covered with bumblebees, but during certain hours honeybees may be equally numerous.
+The photo at the top of the page shows catnip covered with bumblebees, but during certain hours honeybees may be equally numerous.
 Catnip also blooms for a long time, saving bees from wasting energy searching for new nectar sources.

 Flower nectar is the main source of carbohydrates for bees, but they need pollen for protein.
 Most native bees collect pollen to feed to their young, and mason bees line their egg cavities with a cushion of pollen.
 The pollen imperative becomes intense in late spring, after spring-blooming bulbs, shrubs and trees have finished, but before summer annuals have begun to flower.
 This is where hardy annuals like breadseed poppies fill an important gap, serving as beacons to bees in search of fresh pollen.